Resources

 Shame is an unspoken epidemic, the secret behind many forms of broken behavior.
 Brené Brown, whose earlier talk on vulnerability became a viral hit, explores what can happen when people confront their shame head-on.
 Her own humor, humanity and vulnerability shine through every word.

-Clients often come out of abusive relationships feeling like they are not good enough, not smart enough, etc., or even feeling like they are “too much” in some ways (like feeling like a burden to others).
+Coming out of abusive relationships (with caregivers, romantic partners, friendships…) we are often left feeling like we are not good enough, not smart enough, etc., or even feeling like we are “too much” in some ways (such as feeling like a burden to others).
 This is shame.
 And it’s never helpful.

 Learn more